Xilinx/mlir-aie/AIEPasses.md

 _Generate acquire/release patterns for producer/consumer processes registered to an objectFifo_

-Generate acquire/release patterns in the CoreOps of associated cores for each aie.objectFifo.registerProcess operation.
+Generate acquire/release patterns in the CoreOps of associated cores for each aie.objectfifo.register_process operation.
 Patterns are generated as for loops of different sizes depending on input patterns.
 ### `-aie-standard-lowering`